sheland/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors!

-To become familar with the C# language, I created a simple program where a user can play the "Rock, Paper, Scissors" game against the computer.
+To become familar with the C# language, I created a simple CLI program where a user can play the "Rock, Paper, Scissors" game against the computer.
 To win, the user or the computer has to be the first to score 3 points.

 ## Tasks tackled